tsounack/tsounack/README.md

 I am a Master's student with a passion for Machine Learning, Data Science and Software Engineering.

-I am also a Graduate Researcher at the Stanford Center for Artificial Intelligence in Medicine and Imaging, where my main research focus is bias in medical imaging.
+I am also a Graduate Researcher at the Stanford Center for Artificial Intelligence in Medicine and Imaging (AIMI), where my main research focus is bias in medical imaging.

 ## Education
 - Master of Science in Mechanical Engineering, Stanford University (Expected graduation: 2024)